DraconicDragon/danbooru-e621-tag-list-processor/README.md

 <sub>personal note regarding pandas because im too lazy to actually read it: dbr_e6_tag_processor.py:175: FutureWarning: The behavior of DataFrame concatenation with empty or all-NA entries is deprecated.
 In a future version, this will no longer exclude empty or all-NA columns when determining the result dtypes.
 To retain the old behavior, exclude the relevant entries before the concat operation.
   tag_df = pd.concat([tag_df, pd.DataFrame(data)], ignore_index=True)</sub>

+notes for myself:
+i should've just read <https://github.com/Acly/krita-ai-diffusion/tree/main/ai_diffusion/tags> lol i thought the bigquery was inaccessible by plebs turns out, im just dumb, just had to link it to my own project aaaaaaaaa if i can make code so that user doesnt need to make their own bigquery project/google account then maybe therell be a bigquery branch otherwise itll probably just make the raw data scrape mode of this project redundant